-The Foundation has outstanding finance lease obligations that expire in July 2023 and October 2028, respectively.
+The Foundation has outstanding finance lease obligations that expired in July 2023 and will expire in October 2028.
 For accounting purposes, the equipment acquired under these finance leases was initially recorded at the present value of the future minimum lease payments as of the lease inception date.
 The Foundation leases office facilities and equipment under non-cancelable operating leases.
 The Foundation included in the determination of the right-of-use assets and lease liabilities any renewal options when the options are reasonably certain to be exercised.